14all-agency/shopify-llms-txt-directory/https-imaginarium-com-im.md

 ## Store Pages

 - [Contact](https://imaginarium.com.im/pages/contact): Join our Email list_We won't be spamming you!Just a quick email now and again when a new collection hits the store.
-Contact us at adielovesbooks@ya...
+Contact us at imagineyourjourna...
-  Updated: 2025-11-05T09:04:10Z
+  Updated: 2025-12-08T04:18:57Z
 - [Your privacy choices](https://imaginarium.com.im/pages/data-sharing-opt-out): As described in our Privacy Policy, we collect personal information from your interactions with us and our website, including through cookies and s...
   Updated: 2025-11-05T07:47:46Z
 - [About Us](https://imaginarium.com.im/pages/about-us): About Journal Your Imaginings Welcome to our space where imagination meets inspiration.
 Journal Your Imaginings was born from a simple belief: our ...